stuerp/foo_midi/docs/README.md

 The BASSMIDI and FluidSynth player also accept a Soundfont List file.

+> [!Important]
+> The soundfonts should be specified with the least specialized soundfont first (the base soundfont) followed by more specialized soundfonts that override the presets of the previous ones.

 ##### Simple format

 The simple format is just a flat text file where each line contains the location of a soundfont file.
 Empty lines are ignored.
 If you specify a only a file name or a relative path foo_midi will look for the file relative to the directory of the list file.